 Why is it called a 21-gun salute if rifles are used?

-It usually is not, technically.
 The honor at a military funeral is the three-volley rifle salute.
 Seven riflemen firing three rounds equals 21 shots, which is where the popular name comes from.
 The actual 21-gun salute uses cannons and is reserved for the President, foreign heads of state, and a handful of national flag days.

 Who qualifies for a 21-gun salute?